rsrasmu2/EdutainmentGame/README.md

 - "Are you a boy or a girl?" different sprite based on response - Nancy

 ----Overworld:
+- Improve you win screen - add "A+!" or something maybe
+- make speech bubbles above player so you can't walk over them
+- fix instructions screen so that all instructions show
+- fix background parallax on menu (probably a removeChildren problem?)
+- different intro text for each person
-- move dialogue boxes to bottom?
+- Optional: move dialogue boxes to bottom?
-- You win!
-Screen once you get your grade to 100% after professor fight
 - Optional: Fix character animation clipping
-- fix background parallax on menu (probably a removeChildren problem?)
+- Optional: loser text "aw, I lost"
+- Optional: roaming characters
+- Optional: characters turn to you when you talk to them

 COMPLETE:
 ---------